tfullert/tfullert.github.io/wpm/posts/0-basics.md

 - [Console Tab](https://developers.google.com/web/tools/chrome-devtools/console/): Great for [testing out xpath expressions](https://stackoverflow.com/questions/22571267/how-to-verify-an-xpath-expression-in-chrome-developers-tool-or-firefoxs-firebug).
 I also use it to test some JavaScript that I'm having difficulty with.
 - [Network Tab](https://datawookie.netlify.com/blog/2016/09/view-post-data-using-chrome-developer-tools/): Inspecting the body of a POST request is almost as easy as inspecting an element!
 - Element Inspection: Just right-click on an element (link, button, image, etc.) within the web page and there should be an *inspect* context-menu item.
-Select that and it will take you right to the element within the source/DOM.
+Select that and it will take you right to the element within the source/DOM which is helpful for understanding your options for xpath expression creation.
 It's that easy!

 ## JavaScript
+All WPM scripts are written in JavaScript so it is essential to understand the basics.
+There are some great resources out there including [The Modern JavaScript Tutorial](http://javascript.info/) and [JavaScript.com](https://www.javascript.com/learn/strings).
+WPM's predecessor, Webmetrics, used an uunstructured proprietary language and so all the time I spent developing scripts for it felt like wasted time.
+That's not the case with WPM.
+JavaScript is one of the core technologies of the web so anytime you spend writing automation scripts for WPM is time well spent.

+As you get more comfortable with performance monitoring and script development you might want to start researching more advanced JavaScript concepts such as the [JavaScript's event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop) or how JavaScript downloads/executes/blocks in a browser.
+These topics can help you write better JavaScript or understand how to interpret your monitoring results.
+People much smarter than I have written lots on the topics and a quick Google search should net some really good results.
+The book [Secrets of the JavaScript Ninja](https://www.amazon.com/Secrets-JavaScript-Ninja-John-Resig/dp/1617292850/) covers these topics and I highly recommend it.

 ## Selenium 3.0